cgrossde/Pullover/README.md

 ## Todo

-* Add option to start Pullover on system start
+* Add option to start Pullover on system start [DONE]
 * Resize icon size for OS X
 * Allow to pause notifications
-* Create better looking notifications for Windows
+* Create better looking notifications for Windows [INPROGRESS]
-* Create a history for Windows and Linux
+* Create a history for Windows and Linux [INPROGRESS]
+* Improve codebase [INPROGRESS]
 * Create an installer for Windows
 * Create a launcher for Ubuntu
 * Test App under Ubuntu and Windows